 c) address the meeting through the person presiding.

 d) limit questions/statements to fact, not opinion or supposition.

-6. The Mayor will then put the motion to the vote.
+15. The Mayor will then ask for a vote on the motion on the floor.

 Declarations of Interest by Elected Members, including the nature and extent of the interest.
 Declaration of Interest forms to be completed and handed to the Chief Executive Officer.